The Serious Illness Care and MOLST Challenge

 Helping adults live well with serious illness

-Getting the care you want at every step of your journey
+Getting the care you want every step of the way

 What's the Challenge?

-To build a collaborative statewide process that proactively responds to the changing health care needs and choices of adults with serious illness, and delivers quality care from first diagnosis, through managing treatment, to the end of life.
+To build a collaborative process that responds to the changing health needs and care choices of seriously illness and frail adults, and delivers quality care from initial diagnosis, through managing treatment, to the end of life.

 What is MOLST?

 Massachusetts Medical Orders for Life-Sustaining Treatment, or MOLST, is both a form and a process.
 MOLST is a medical order (form) that a person with serious illness, their Agent and Guardian, can use with a treating clinician to discuss and write down the person's care choices and treatment preferences.
 The MOLST Process is how consumers and care providers engage in meaningful serious illness and MOLST discussions, and how care providers work together to know and honor patient choices as their health care needs and choices change.
 MOLST is also one of the 5 Massachusetts health care planning documents and works hand-in-hand with a Health Care Proxy and Personal Directive (Living Will).
 It is an important tool to communicate your care choices and safeguard your right to get the care you want and do not want.

 What's been happening?